prikhi/pencil/docs/source/reference/behaviours.rst

 Result
 ^^^^^^

-The Nine-Patch data structure is used together with the dimension to calculate scaling for patches and <image> elements are generated and filled into the target <g> element.
+The Nine-Patch data structure is used together with the dimension object to calculate scaling for patches. ``<image>`` elements for the patches are generated and added as children of the target <g> element.

 Example
 ^^^^^^^